leesharma/rescuetime/README.md

 ### Getting Started

+In order to use access your RescueTime data, you will need an API key.
+If you do not already have a key, , visit the [API key management page](https://www.rescuetime.com/anapi/manage).

 Using the rescuetime gem is simple.
-It requires that you have a RescueTime API key, so if you do not yet have one, visit the [API key management page](https://www.rescuetime.com/anapi/manage).

 Here is some example code using the rescuetime gem:

 ```ruby
 require 'rescuetime'